Predefined Constants

 Wrapping up

-A set of predefined constants in PHP provides insights into the language and environment.
-Easily accessible in your code, these constants remain static, designed for various functionalities.
+A set of predefined constants in PHP sheds light on the language and environment.
+All these are easily accessible from your code, yet static for different functionalities.

-We explored PHP Version Information, System Information, and Error Handling, categorizing constants by their purposes.
-The journey led us through details of PHP’s interaction with web servers, operating system details, and error control mechanisms.
+We looked at PHP Version Information, System Information, and Error Handling, dividing the constants into their respective uses.
+The tour covered how PHP interacts with web servers, operating system information, and error control.

 Thank you for reading.
 Happy Coding!